How long have knee replacements been performed?

 Damage to the knee joint cartilage and underlying bone might also result in deformity.
 Knock-knee or bow-legged deformities and unusual knee sounds (crepitus) might become more obvious as the degeneration (deterioration) worsens.

 What causes knee joint degeneration?

 Mechanical "wear and tear" on a person's knees over a lifetime seems to be an obvious explanation for the increase of arthritis with age, but the answer is not that simple.
-The current view is that a number of factors interact to cause knee deterioration.
-Some of these factors include heredity, developmental abnormalities of knee formation, genetic predisposition to abnormal cartilage metabolism, major or minor repetitive injures, and certain occupations.
-While being overweight does not necessarily cause arthritis, it certainly contributes to early and more rapid progression of knee problems.
+The current view is that a number of factors act together to cause knee deterioration.
+Some of these factors include heredity, developmental abnormalities of knee formation, genetic tendency to abnormal cartilage metabolism, major or minor repetitive injuries, and certain occupations.
+While being overweight does not necessarily cause arthritis, it certainly contributes to early and more rapid development of knee problems.